-In California, more than 200 languages are spoken and approximately 6.4 million individuals cannot access the courts without significant language assistance.3 The judicial branch is committed to implementing technology solutions to ensure access to the courts for all Californians with limited English proficiency (LEP); that is, those who do not speak English as their primary language and have a limited ability to read, write, speak, or understand English.
+In California, more than 200 languages are spoken, and approximately 6.4 million individuals cannot access the courts without significant language assistance.3 The judicial branch is committed to implementing technology solutions to ensure access to the courts for all limited-English proficient (LEP) Californians who do not speak English as their primary language and have a limited ability to read, write, speak, or understand English.
 Language access technology solutions include remote interpreting, the California Court Translator voice-to-text app, multilingual websites, and self-help services.
 Courts will continue to employ technology in a consistent statewide approach to expand access to services to all court users in their preferred languages.

-- Provides increased and timely access to court services. - Enhances courts' ability to communicate with LEP users. - Promotes fairness to LEP users. - Reduces limitations of human interpretation, translation and transcription. - Increases public trust and confidence in the courts.
+- Provides increased and timely access to court services. - Enhances courts' ability to communicate with LEP users. - Promotes fairness to LEP users. - Reduces limitations of human interpretation, translation, and transcription. - Increases public trust and confidence in the courts.